Grant Ulysses Miner was born on May 18, 1867 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 Son James E. "Pete" Minor (1929-2005) was born on Jan.
 24, 1929 in Connellsville.
 On March 2, 1951, he married his first wife, 22-year-old factory worker Betty Ann Golitz (1929- ? ).
 Alderman J.W.
 Prinkey officiated at the wedding.
 They were the parents of Michael John Minor and Robert James Minor.
 Then on April 25, 1958, he wedded Geraldine "Jerri" Moore ( ? - ? ).
 Their marriage endured for 47 years until cleaved apart by death.
 Son James E. "Pete" Minor Jr. was born to the second union.
 During the Korean War and Vietnam War, he was a scuba diver and master chief with a Navy SEAL team.
 After the military spelled his last name with the "o," he kept that spelling for the rest of his life.
 They lived in Virginia Beach, VA and in 1970 moved to Panama City, FL, where he was a chief petty officer in the U.S. Navy.
 He is said to have been a body double for actor Dana Andrews in a Hollywood film.
 He may also have been advisor to the film Navy Seals, starring Charlie Sheen.
 James eventually retired from the Navy after 28 years of duty, remaining in Panama City.
 He died at the age of 76 on June 10, 2005.
 An obituary in the Panama City News Herald reported that memorial services were led by a Naval chaplain.

 Daughter Donna Jean Miner (1935-2018) was born on March 7, 1935 in Connellsville.
 She was twice married.
 On Nov.
-28, 1953, she was joined in marital union with her first husband, Edgar Exline Ullery ( ? - ? ), son of Lloyd and Elsie (Exline) Ullery.
+28, 1953, she was joined in marital union with her first husband, Edgar Exline Ullery (Dec.
+13, 1925-1984).
+He was a distant cousin and the son of Lloyd and Elsie (Exline) Ullery of Pennsville, of the family of Gertrude (Minerd) Ullery.
 Their offspring were Douglas Ray Ullery and Darrin Edward Ullery.
 The Ullerys lived in Coalbrook, Fayette County in 1970.
-Edgar was employied as a mechanic.
-Donna earned a living as a cook for the YMCA in Connellsville.
-She was a member of New Beginnings Evangelical Church in Youngwood.
-Later, on Aug.
+Edgar was employed as a mechanic, working as an automotive body and fender repairman for Palmer Chevrolet.
+He went on to own Eddie's Paint and Body Shop over the span of a quarter of a century.
+Donna earned a living as a cook for the YMCA in Connellsville and was a member of New Beginnings Evangelical Church in Youngwood.
+The couple divorced.
+On Aug.
 21, 1971, she was wedded to Donald Robert Galley ( ? -2014).
 He had been married previously and brought two daughters to the union, Rhoda Fabian and Sandy Heide.
 In 1991, when she met the founder of this website, she graciously provided a typed genealogy of the family dating to her great-grandparents, Henry and Matilda (Rose) Miner.
 Sadly, Don passed away on April 14, 2014.
 Donna lived for another four-plus years as a widow.
 On Nov.
 30, 2018, at the age of 83, Donna died in Excela Health Frick Hospital in nearby Mount Pleasant.
 Pastor Lee Maley -- a distant cousin of the family of Martha Ellen (Mayle) Mayle -- officiated at the funeral service, with burial following in Green Ridge Memorial Park.
 An obituary was printed in the Greensburg Tribune-Review, which said that she "was the last surviving member of her family."
+Former husband Edgar died in H.C.
+Frick Community Hospital in nearby Mount Pleasant on May 12, 1984, at the age of 58.

 ~ Daughter Edna (?)
 Bender ~